Guide to flood insurance: Here’s what to know

 National Flood Insurance Program (NFIP)

 The National Flood Insurance Program gives homeowners access to federally supported flood insurance.
-NFIP insurance is available to anyone living in both high-risk and low to moderate-to-low-risk areas and offers up to $250,000 in building coverage and $100,000 in contents coverage.
+NFIP insurance is available to anyone regardless of flood risk and offers up to $250,000 in building coverage and $100,000 in contents coverage.
 Commercial properties can obtain up to $500,000 in building coverage and up to $500,000 for contents.
 These coverages generally have separate deductibles and may need to be purchased separately.

 Private flood insurance

-Private flood insurance also covers the structure of your home and its contents from water damage, except it receives no support from the federal government.
-Instead, private flood insurers are for-profit companies that either rely on a reinsurer or money collected from premiums to cover losses.
+Private flood insurance also covers the structure of your home and its contents from flood damage, except it receives no support from the federal government.
+Instead, private flood insurers are companies that either rely on a reinsurer or money collected from premiums to cover losses.
 So instead of the federal government underwriting your flood insurance policy, it will be underwritten by an independent company.

 Private flood insurance can be more comprehensive than NFIP policies, and you might have access to more coverage options and higher policy limits than you do with federally underwritten policies.
-Additionally, waiting times for private flood insurance are usually shorter than the 30-day period NFIP requires.
+Additionally, waiting times for private flood insurance might be shorter than the 30-day period NFIP requires.

 How much does flood insurance cost?